miekg/skydns2/README.md

     4.rails.staging.east.skydns.local.
 10.0.1.125

-To add the reverse of these address you need to add the following names and
+To add the reverse of this address you need to add the DNS name that will be used when doing a reverse lookup.
+With `dig -x <IP address>` you can easiliy find what the reverse name should be:
-values:

-    125.1.0.10.in-addr.arpa. service1.example.com.

-These can be added with:
+    % dig -x 10.0.1.125 +noall +question
+    ;125.1.0.10.in-addr.arpa.
+IN  PTR

+So the name must be `125.1.0.10.in-addr.arpa` which should point to `4.rails.staging.east.skydns.local`.

+These can be added with the following command.
+Note that the IP address is reversed *again* and is actually back in its original form.

     curl -XPUT http://127.0.0.1:4001/v2/keys/skydns/arpa/in-addr/10/0/1/125 \
-        -d value='{"host":"service1.example.com}'
+        -d value='{"host":"4.rails.staging.east.skydns.local"}'

 If SkyDNS receives a PTR query it will check these paths and will return the contents.
 Note that these replies are sent with the AA (Authoritative Answer)